inductiva/inductiva/docs-sources/openfast/generate-turbsim-dataset/sections/section1.md

 # Prerequisites
-> Before running a TurbSIM simulation, ensure all the necessary files are correctly set up.
+> Before running a TurbSim simulation, ensure all the necessary files are correctly set up.
 This guide will walk you through the preparation process.

 Let’s get started!